udea-telematics-telegods-2023-2/bank_server/README.md

 # TeleGods Bank Server

-TeleGods Bank Server is part of the "Servicios Telemáticos" course final project at Universidad de Antioquia.
+TeleGods Bank Server is part of the final project of the "Servicios Telemáticos" course at Universidad de Antioquia.
 The assignment involves building three
 applications: a bank server, a liquor store server, and a client for these two.
 Each application is containerized and designed for easy deployment.